open-telemetry/opentelemetry-dotnet/src/OpenTelemetry/README.md

     .Build();
 ```

-It is also to configure the resource by using `AddEnvironmentVariableDetector`
+It is also possible to configure the `Resource` by using `AddEnvironmentVariableDetector`
 together with following environmental variables:

 <!-- markdownlint-disable MD013 -->